open-sdg/open-sdg/docs/configuration.md

 * `title`: Controls the title of the reporting status page.
 Defaults to "Reporting status".
 * `description`: Controls the introductory text under the title.
 If omitted there will be no introductory text.
+* `disaggregation_tabs`: Whether or not to display disaggregation status tabs.
+If omitted, this defaults to false.
+If you enable this setting, you should also use "expected_disaggregations" in your indicator configuration, in order to provide the disaggregation status report with useful metrics.
+For more information see [expected_disaggregations](metadata-format.md#recommended-special-fields).

 Here is an example of using these settings: